-The appearance of the flow chart can be tuned by the macro \psset with the keyword made equal to flowchart.
-Moreover, the keywords first, second, third, arrowhead and curve may also be used.
+The appearance of the flow chart can be tuned by the macro \figset with the keyword made equal to flowchart.
+Moreover, the keywords general, arrowhead and curve may also be used.
+Remarks:

 - Some of the points defined during the action 1 above may be additional points which are not nodes, but which are used to define paths when non straight lines are needed to connect nodes. - Each node appears as a frame whose dimensions depend on the text associated with the node.
-We recall that this text can be any TEX material including boxes.
-From a practical point of view, it is better to specify the text associated with a node when the corresponding point is defined, because in this case the text will be automatically taken into account in the following steps by the macros \psfcnode and \figwritec, which can thus be called without any text argument. - We stress the fact that, for a given node, if the text argument of the macro \figwritec is present, it must be the same as the one specified when the macro \psfcnode was called, otherwise the dimensions of the frame may be incorrect.
+We recall that this text can be any T_EX material including boxes.
+From a practical point of view, it is better to specify the text associated with a node when the corresponding point is defined, because in this case the text will be automatically taken into account in the following steps by the macros \figdrawfcnode and \figwritec, which can thus be called without any text argument. - We stress the fact that, for a given node, if the text argument of the macro \figwritec is present, it must be the same as the one specified when the macro \figdrawfcnode was called, otherwise the dimensions of the frame may be incorrect.
 However, this text argument can be useful if one wants to write the same text on several nodes.

-The macro $\product{psfcconnect}$ draws a line between two nodes, passing through the points given as arguments.
+The macro figdrawfcconnect draws a line between two nodes, passing through the points given as arguments.
 The line can be polygonal or can be a smooth curve (C^1 Bézier curve).
-This attribute is set by saying $\product{psset flowchart(line = type)}$ where type can take the value polygon or curve.
-The default value is polygon (its name is \defaultfcline).
-When the line is polygonal, the corners can be rounded: they are replaced by circular arcs whose radius is chosen by the user by saying where value is a dimension to be given in user coordinates.
-The default value is 0 (its name is \default-fcradius).
-A 0 value indicates no rounding.
+This attribute is set by saying where type can take the value polygon or curve.
+The default value is polygon.
+When the line is polygonal, the corners can be rounded: they are replaced with circular arcs whose radius is chosen by the user by saying \figset flowchart(radius = value)

-\psset flowchart(radius = value)
+\figset flowchart(line = type)